sudeeprp/default-coding/form-fit-function.md

 > How do we avoid this complexity and keep things replaceable?

-At every question above, let's think-
+At every question above, let's rethink-
 How do we _replace_ (not modify) the implementation?
 What is a different way of doing it?
 How would a non-programming person do it by hand?